 Daily Crime Log: A log maintained by the CSU Police Department of all alleged criminal incidents that are reported to CSU police.
 Incidents are recorded in the daily crime log with the date and time the alleged crime is reported, the date and time the alleged crime occurred, the nature of the alleged crime and its general location.
 The daily crime log can be viewed at the CSU Police Department, located in Green Hall on the CSU Fort Collins campus.

-Daily Fire Log: A log maintained by the CSU Police Department of all reported fires occurring in campus housing, with the following information: date the incident was reported; time and date of the incident; nature of the fire, and general location.
+Daily Fire Log: A log maintained by the CSU Police Department of all reported fires, with the following information: date the incident was reported; time and date of the incident; nature of the fire, and general location.
 The daily fire log can be viewed at the CSU Police Department, located in Green Hall on the CSU Fort Collins campus.

 Hate Crimes: Clery crimes and any incidents of larceny-theft, simple assault, intimidation, or destruction, damage, or vandalism of property that are motivated by bias toward race, gender, gender identity, religion, sexual orientation, ethnicity, national origin, or disability.

 Non-Campus Property: Any building or property owned or controlled by a student organization that is officially recognized by the institution.
 Also, any building or property owned or controlled by the University that is used in direct support of, or in relation to, the institution’s educational purposes, and is frequently used by students, but is not within the same reasonably contiguous geographic area of the institution.
 Non-campus property may be located anywhere in the world.

 Pastoral Counselor: An individual recognized by a religious order or denomination who provides confidential counseling and is functioning within the scope of that recognition.
 Pastoral counselors, when acting within this capacity, are not Campus Security Authorities.